kkolyan/fyrox_scripting/CONTRIBUTING.md

   only clones the handle, not the underlying object.
 If underlying object has limited lifecycle, then it should provide the methods to deal with it.
 * predefined abstract types.
 That's a family of traits, expected to be implemented by every language provider. they are not intended to be changed frequently.
-The central type is [UserScript](api/fyrox-lite/src/spi.rs).
+The central type is [UserScript](internal/lite-runtime/src/spi.rs).
 * `Vec<T>`, `Option<T>`, `Result<T>` where `T` is allowed type..

-Note that Vector3 and Quaternion for Lua are of an `engine type`, but for some languages (C# for instance) they probably would be a `data type`, because language-native implementation of vector arithmetics could be more efficient than `ffi` to `nalgebra`.
+Note that Vector3 and Quaternion for Lua are of an `engine type`, but for C# they are a `data type`, because C# implementation of vector arithmetics could be more efficient than using `nalgebra` though `ffi`, (which is usually not true for dynamic languages).
 That's why nalgebra-backed types are in [fyrox-lite-math](api/fyrox-lite-math) and [fyrox-lite](api/fyrox-lite) exposes methods with shallow math structs instead of nalgebra-backed ones.

 `#[fyrox_lite]` attrubute is not just a marker - it provides almost complete realtime enforcement of these rules.